This page has a list of various projects I've worked on and their current status.

 Zebra

-The core strength of Zcash is its best-in-class privacy, backed by best-in-class cryptographic design and engineering.
+The core strength of Zcash was its best-in-class privacy, backed by best-in-class cryptographic design and engineering.
 But these core strengths were grafted onto legacy Bitcoin code, making it difficult to build tools to work with Zcash and exposing users to implementation risks.

-The Zcash Foundation’s Zebra is a set of modern, modular libraries that provide a second, consensus-compatible implementation of a Zcash node or any other software that needs to work with the Zcash network, like a DNS seeder, network monitor, etc. Zebra is written entirely in Rust, uses Tower and Tokio to process events asynchronously with proper backpressure propagation, and has no main thread.
+The Zcash Foundation’s Zebra is a set of modern, modular libraries that provide a second, consensus-compatible implementation of a Zcash node or any other software that needs to work with the Zcash network, like a DNS seeder, network monitor, etc. Zebra was written entirely in Rust, uses Tower and Tokio to process events asynchronously with proper backpressure propagation, and has no main thread.

 The TCN protocol

-The TCN coalition is a community of technologists, privacy experts, and epidemiologists working as fast as possible to deploy interoperable digital contact tracing tools to help stop the spread of COVID-19 without building new surveillance infrastructure or exposing users to new risks.
-The coalition is organized around the TCN protocol, a decentralized, privacy-preserving digital contact tracing protocol that does on-device matching and is compatible with a number of different use-cases, including authenticated reports, self-reports, self-reported symptoms, or secondary contact notifications.
+The TCN coalition was a community of technologists, privacy experts, and epidemiologists working as fast as possible to deploy interoperable digital contact tracing tools to help stop the spread of COVID-19 without building new surveillance infrastructure or exposing users to new risks.
+The coalition was organized around the TCN protocol, a decentralized, privacy-preserving digital contact tracing protocol that does on-device matching and is compatible with a number of different use-cases, including authenticated reports, self-reports, self-reported symptoms, or secondary contact notifications.

 Danake